krogh27/read_DNS_servers/README.md

-# read_DNS_servers
+# check_apache2 service status
-ansible playbook to read name servers (DNS) from /etc/resolv.conf file
+ansible playbook to see if apache2 is running on apache servers targeted in inventory/hosts file.